andrea-calligaris/boolx/readme.md

 # BoolX

-**BoolX** is an [esoteric programming language](https://esolangs.org) based on _brainfuck_ that works with **binary numbers**.
+**BoolX** is an [esoteric programming language](https://esolangs.org) that works with **binary numbers**.
 The cool part is that it allows to do arithmetics and other operations with numbers of theoretically infinite length.
 Every instruction in _BoolX_ is an _ASCII_ character.

 I invented it in 2008.